Y0Coss/docs-fork/pages/public_cloud/containers_orchestration/managed_kubernetes/migration-from-free-to-standard/guide.en-gb.md

 3. **Pick a flavour and node pool for your new OVHcloud cluster**

     - **Size your worker nodes:** Carefully assess your existing architecture's CPU and RAM requirements and select OVHcloud node flavors that match these specifications.
-    - **Replicate network setup:** Ensure your new cluster's network configuration mirrors your original cluster (e.g., private nodes on a private subnet, dedicated outbound gateway).
+    - **Replicate network setup:** Ensure your new cluster's network configuration mirrors your original cluster (e.g. private nodes on a private subnet, dedicated outbound gateway).
-    - **Choose deployment mode:** Select a deployment mode (e.g., 1AZ or 3AZ) based on your fault tolerance needs and high availability requirements.
+    - **Choose deployment mode:** Select a deployment mode (e.g. 1AZ or 3AZ) based on your fault tolerance needs and high availability requirements.

 > [!primary]
 >